MaxSpass/RaidSL-Telegram-Bot/README.md

 The project is a pure pet-project build, which is intended to reduce routine while playing RAID Shadow Legends game.

-It holds a smart clicker under the hood and the core functionality is integrated with Telegram Bot, therefore it's allows to close main game activities while being away from your PC
+It holds a smart clicker under the hood and the core functionality is integrated with Telegram Bot, therefore it's allows to close main game activities while being away from your PC.

-You are welcome to use without any limitations so far and feel free to support developer, please.
+You are welcome to use without any limitations so far and feel free to support developer by providing test reports.

 # Progress